banfstory/React-Forum-Live/README.md

 # React-Forum-Live

-This is the code, I used to run my frontend website using React.
+This is the code that I used to run my frontend website using React.
 To view more information click this link: https://github.com/banfstory/React-Forum-Frontend